pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_non-interactively/chapter.md

 ## Playbook Services as Control Actions

 An embedded Ansible playbook service can be run as a control action.

+### Example - Policy to Run a Playbook on VM Shutdown

 In this example we'll define a control action that requests a playbook service to remove a web service VM from a load balancer pool.
 The playbook will run on localhost (the CFME appliance).

 The action in created in the usual manner from the **Control -> Actions -> All Actions -> Configuration** (button)  **-> Add a new Action** menu option.

-A new **Action Type** of **Run Ansible Playbook** is available, which when selected allows a playbook service to be chosen from the **Playbook Catalog Item** drop-down list (see [Adding the Control Action](#i1)).
+A new **Action Type** of **Run Ansible Playbook** is available, which allows a playbook service to be chosen from the **Playbook Catalog Item** drop-down list (see [Adding the Control Action](#i1)).

 ![Adding the Control Action](images/screenshot1.png)